spoved-devops/gmusic/README.md

 Visit [Pushover](https://pushover.net) to create an account.
 Free for seven days, a one-off fee of £5 after that.
 Your account will have a "User Key" assocaited with it.
 Along with this, we need an "Application Key" to distinguish messages from this app from any others you may have.
 Simply create a new application to get an app key to use.

 ##### gmusicapi, pyaml and python-pushover
-Install gmusicapi, pyaml and python-pushover and pyaml python modules with:
+Install gmusicapi, pyaml and python-pushover python modules with:
 ```bash
 pip3 install gmusicapi pyaml python-pushover
 ```